mikblack/ga-workshop-tutorial/3.ExampleContent/README.md

 ### Overview

-In this section, we will...
+In this section, we will download a small data file containing sequence data from yeast, and then use the `fastqc` command to assess the quality of the data.

 ### Learning Objectives